Back to blogHow to Turn Your Jobber Service Areas Into Automatic Booking Routing

 What happens if a prospect books from a ZIP code not assigned to any tech?

-Cartoply will not show any availability for an unassigned ZIP — the prospect will see a message that the address isn't in a covered service area.
-You can configure a fallback: either a catch-all tech who handles out-of-territory requests, or a custom message directing the prospect to call your office.
-Auditing for coverage gaps before import (described above) prevents most of these cases.
+Cartoply will not show availability for an address outside your covered territories — the prospect sees that the address isn't in a covered service area instead of a broken booking flow.
+Auditing for coverage gaps before you rebuild (described above) prevents most of these cases.

 Do I need to keep maintaining service areas in Jobber after I set up Cartoply?

 You can maintain territory logic in either system.
 Most owners keep Jobber as the source of truth for job management and let Cartoply own the inbound routing layer.
-If you update a service area in Jobber, you can re-import it to Cartoply with one click.
+If you restructure a service area in Jobber, mirror the change in Cartoply's territory builder — it's a few clicks.
 The two systems are complementary — Cartoply handles who gets the booking; Jobber handles everything after the job is created.